monetha/js-verifiable-data/integration-tests/docker/besu/readme.md

 ## JSON-RPC

 `docker-compose` creates a separate bridge network for the containers.
-The Pantheon node JSON-RPC can be reached using the following URLs.
+The BESU node JSON-RPC can be reached using the following URLs.

 | Node | Localhost | Docker network |
 |------|-----------|----------------|